pololu/pololu-3pi-2040-robot/c/README.md

 the RP2040's USB bootloader, and a `.elf` file that includes debugging information.

+## Build troubleshooting

+**MSYS2 users:** If CMake reports an error while generating `bs2_default_padded_checksummed.S`, it might be using the wrong Python interpreter, which causes issues with Windows/POSIX path conversions.
+Look at the output from the first CMake command and see if it found Python in the `/usr/bin` folder inside MSYS2.
+If so, delete your build directory and try again, and this time append `-DPython3_EXECUTABLE=$(which python3)` to the first CMake command.

 ## Flashing the compiled firmware

 Connect your 3pi+ 2040 Robot to your computer via USB and get it into BOOTSEL